vimeo/VimeoUpload/README.md

 ### Locating your uploaded video on Vimeo

-Once the upload process has completed the "Settings" step, you can access the video object on the descriptor to get the video's URL: `descriptor.video?.link`.
+One can access a video's URL by inspecting the link property on the video that's associated with the upload descriptor: `descriptor.video.link`.

-For example, inside of class `OldUploadDescriptor`, see the following method implementation:
+For example, one could use the results of either the `Activation` or `Settings` stage to access the video object.
+See the following method implementation inside of `OldUploadDescriptor`:

 ```swift
 override public func taskDidFinishDownloading(sessionManager: AFURLSessionManager, task: URLSessionDownloadTask, url: URL) -> URL?